Blixeron/shade-ts/docs/commands.md

 For the `categories` Collection, we make a property of type `string`, which will be the name of the category.
 Inside of that property, we have two more: `name`, which is the name of the category (again), and `commands`, where all the commands names are stored inside of an Array.

 The delcarations for our `commands` Collection are more simple.
 We just add a property of type `string`, which represents the name of the command, and a property of type... `Command`?
-IIt's a class.
+It's a class.
 In this case, a schema we follow every time we make a Command, which we use to use commands data more easily, as well as automatic type declarations.

 ## Command class
 Here's how the class works: